-Gautam Valluri Posted September 17 Author Share Posted September 17 1 hour ago, David Mullen ASC said: If you end up cropping to 1.85 on either 5-perf 65mm or 8-perf 35mm, the area used isn't dramatically different -- both formats are about 24mm tall roughly but to get to 1.85 from the 1.50 VistaVision negative, you end up cropping vertically to around 19.5mm, whereas with 65mm you are cropping the sides to 1.85, from about 52mm to 44mm.
+Gautam Valluri Posted September 17, 2024 Author Posted September 17, 2024 1 hour ago, David Mullen ASC said: If you end up cropping to 1.85 on either 5-perf 65mm or 8-perf 35mm, the area used isn't dramatically different -- both formats are about 24mm tall roughly but to get to 1.85 from the 1.50 VistaVision negative, you end up cropping vertically to around 19.5mm, whereas with 65mm you are cropping the sides to 1.85, from about 52mm to 44mm.
 (Don't quote me on these figures, they are very rough, I'd have to get exact specs to give you exact figures.)
 Stock costs are similar too since you are basically paying for negative real estate, 8-perf is twice as much as 4-perf 35mm (though today for 1.85, you'd probably shoot 3-perf) and 5-perf 65mm is a bit more than double being twice as wide as 4-perf 35mm but also one perf taller so it costs a bit more than 8-perf 35mm.
 This is precisely why I'm perplexed.
 With the costs involved in shooting 8/35mm, I'd might as well shoot 5/65mm.
 And reportedly for The Brutalist they did a 1.66 crop of their VV image so atleast they wasted less real-estate.
 Image real-estate and costs aside, I'd still be impressed if they just chose VV for the look only!
 3 hours ago, Simon Wyss said: VV is based on 35-mm. film.
 The choice of labs and printing facilites is vaster than with wide film.
 This makes sense, as the entire developing and scanning process is no different to regular 35mm workflow.
 Finally, in the case of Paul Thomas Anderson's film, I'd love to see how the VV 1.85 cropped image holds up when blown up optically to 15/70mm.
 I know most of Nolan's 35mm footage up until Interstellar went through the DMR-process for their IMAX prints.
 I wonder if PTA's film will take that route or if he will insist on an optical blow up as he has done for his recent films.
-Link to comment Share on other sites More sharing options...

 Recommended Posts